 Boys & Girls Clubs of San Francisco (BGCSF) and San Francisco Ballet are partnering up to offer a free, week-long dance program to promote creative expression and encourage education through the performing arts!

-For five consecutive days, BGCSF members will have the opportunity to take classes from professional teaching artists on-site at the San Francisco Ballet School (455 Franklin Street at Fulton).
-The program will culminate in a recital for friends and family to attend on Friday, June 12 at 4:00pm.
+For five consecutive days, BGCSF members will have the opportunity to take classes from professional teaching artists on-site at San Francisco Ballet School.
+Summer Dance Camp is open to BGCSF members between the ages 6-18.

 Hip Hop: If you love to dance, move and groove, then the Hip Hop class is for you!
 Join the fun and experience the creative process of Hip Hop!

 Sammay is a Bay Area-based emerging choreographer/producer and interdisciplinary performing artist of Kapampangan, Ilokano, and Bikol descent.
 Her work has been performed at many prestigious venues in the Bay Area.
 She has been featured through Asian Pacific Islander Cultural Center, Oakland Asian Cultural Center, RAW Artists, and Dance Mission Theater’s D.I.R.T. - Dance In Revolt(ing) Times Festival among others.
 This past April, Sammay was guest artist through Asian/Pacific/American Institute at NYU where she taught for DANCES WITH WOLVES: Indigenous Contemporary Dance Master Class Series and performed in the Indigenous Dance Forum directed by Jack Gray.
 During the day, Sammay leads the first-ever Performing Arts program for Boys & Girls Clubs of San Francisco where she encourages her students to use art as a vessel for healing, understanding, and remembering.

 Dance Theatre: The class will explore elements of either Firebird or Peter and the Wolf, and over the course of the week, the students will create a brand new work.